teamplify/teamplify-runner/README.rst

 If you experience a problem that is not listed above, or the suggested solution doesn't work, please don't hesitate to
-`open an issue on Github <https://github.com/teamplify/teamplify-runner/issues>`_ or contact us at `support@teamplify.com <mailto:support@teamplify.com>`_.
+`open an issue on Github <https://github.com/teamplify/teamplify-runner/issues>`_ or contact us at `support@teamplify.com <mailto:support@teamplify.com>`_, or use our live chat on `teamplify.com <https://teamplify.com>`_.
 We're ready to help!

 License
 -------

 Teamplify runner is available under MIT license.
-Please note that MIT license applies to Teamplify runner only, but not to Teamplify itself.
+Please note that MIT license applies to Teamplify runner only, but not to the main Teamplify product.
 Docker images downloaded by Teamplify runner would contain a proprietary code which is not open source and is distributed under its own `terms and conditions <http://teamplify.com/terms/>`_.